MarkMCode/QLAB-Robotics-Simulation/ThreeFalstad.js/README.md

 ThreeFalstad.js is a simulator combining circuit simulation (in the form of CircuitJS1) and physics simulation (in the form of Three.js and Ammo.js).

-ThreeFalstad.js is currently being developed by Mark Megarry (mmegarry1@gmail.com) with a great amount of support from John Bustard and Matthew Reaney.
+ThreeFalstad.js is currently being developed by Mark Megarry (mmegarry1@gmail.com) with a great amount of support from John Bustard, Matthew Reaney, Sam Ross and Joseph Stevenson.

 CircuitJS1 is provided under the GPLv2 license and is availalbe at https://github.com/pfalstad/circuitjs1